ctd12/SQL/window_functions.md

 | 9    | 5    | E    |
 | 10   | 5    | E    |

-Without a PATRITION BY clause, each row will be assigned a different row number, ordered by the ORDER BY clause.
+Without a PARTITION BY clause, each row will be assigned a different row number, ordered by the ORDER BY clause.
 ORDER BY must be present.

 ```sql
 SELECT